null--/what-the-waf/README.md

-Find a way to bypass that bloody WAF.
+Find a way to bypass that WAF
 -- A Burp 1.6+ Extension

+#Info
+Latest Version: 1.4 (beta)
+Current BApp Store Version: 1.4 (beta)

 #A WAF Story
 ###In WAF we trust